uniba-ktr/ThesTeX/README.md

 * cleanTemp: clean up temporary latex files
 * all: build pdf and remove temporary files
 * clean: remove all generated output
+* git: setup git for automatic versioning based on git tags
+* docker: run the build in a docker container

+### docker

+For using Docker, mount the current volume into the `/src` folder of `unibaktr/dock-tex:xenial` and run the make commands.
+Alternatively, just use `docker-compose run builder` to execute the container.

 ### ant